nktnet1/sync-request-curl/ROADMAP.md

 The focused compatibility suite now covers the observable Node.js request surface together with `then-request`-style `qs` parse/merge/stringify semantics, including nested values, indexed arrays, existing-query reparsing, and RFC3986 byte encoding.
-Remaining roadmap work is additive transport and release hardening rather than a known request-surface parity gap.

-Features exposed by `then-request`/`http-basic` but explicitly excluded by `sync-request` are not v5 parity gaps: memory/custom caches and function-valued retry policies are examples.
-Async/streaming-only lower-level features such as `ReadableStream` request bodies, `duplex`, and cache implementation hooks are also outside the synchronous Node.js compatibility target unless a separate high-level use case is added later.
+For useful `then-request` features that remain naturally synchronous in this in-process implementation, v5 also supports `cache: "memory"` and function-valued `retry`/`retryDelay` policies.
+These are intentionally additive to the narrower `sync-request` type surface.

+Custom callback caches and stream request bodies remain outside the target: supporting them faithfully would require adapting asynchronous stream/callback contracts into a synchronous API.
+The lower-level `http-basic` duplex stream API and cache implementation hooks are likewise not parity targets.
+Cache policy callbacks (`isMatch`, `isExpired`, and `canCache`) should only be added if they can be exposed with a buffered synchronous contract without pretending to provide the upstream stream-shaped callback objects.

 ## TypeDoc